opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecss/changing_the_os.rst

 Constraints
 -----------

+-  The OS change takes about 10 to 20 minutes During this process, the ECS status is **Changing OS**.
+-  Do not perform any operations on the ECS before the system injects the password or key pair.
+Otherwise, the login will fail.
+-  The ECS for which you want to change the OS must be in any of the following states: **Stopped**, **Reinstallation failed**, or **Failed to change the OS**.
+-  The target ECS must have a system disk attached.
 -  The EVS disk quota must be greater than 0.
+-  The system disk type cannot be changed.
+-  The system disk can be encrypted.
 -  For details about the change between different OSs, see :ref:`Notes on Change Between Windows and Linux <en-us_topic_0031523135__section1852122261012>`.
 -  If an ECS OS is to be changed using a full-ECS image, the ECS system disk can be encrypted.